 The best part about Flame Thrower is that it eats through counters and d-barriers, giving you a way to punish brainless Freyas, Shifus, and Ruh Kaans.
 Beware that it costs an expensive 50 energy though, so be very intentional about when you use it.

-Concussion Shot (EX-E)
+Concussive Shot (EX-E)

-Concussion Shot is a fast projectile that bonks the target for 10 damage and Incapacitates for an eternal 3 seconds.
+Concussive Shot is a fast projectile that bonks the target for 10 damage and Incapacitates for an eternal 3 seconds.
 This is extremely strong in 2v2, giving your team a long time to punish the other enemy without heals or peels.
 It’s useful in 3v3 too of course, but proper target selection becomes much harder.

 Tractor Beam (R)

 Tractor Beam is Iva’s hardest ability to get right.
 It creates a d-barrier (that absorbs projectiles and melee attacks) and a beam (that snares and pulls targets towards you).
 But your turn speed slows to a crawl so you have to be smart: badly timed Tractor Beams can actually kill you if you aren’t careful.